shinyorg/templates/README.md

 * Good practice setup for MSAL or Web Authenticator authentication service
 	* Include a custom Refit HTTP client with authentication wired for best practices
 * Setup everything needed for the .NET MAUI Essentials Media Capture service
+* Mapping
 	* Setup .NET MAUI Maps
+	* Setup Google Maps
 * Setup all of the necessary boilerplate for the following authentication providers:
 	* MAUI Web Authentication
 	* MSAL (Microsoft Authentication Library) Basic